Cooke County Vehicle Impound Guide

 Act Immediately

-Storage fees start accruing the moment your vehicle is towed.
-Every day that passes costs you more money.
-Contact the impound lot as soon as possible after your arrest to determine their procedures and arrange for retrieval.
+Storage fees begin accruing the moment your vehicle is towed.
+Every day that passes increases the total cost.
+Contact the impound lot immediately to understand their procedures and payment options.

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to initiate a lien sale.
-This means they can sell your vehicle to recover the unpaid towing and storage fees.
-Do not let it reach this point.
+Under Texas law, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover the outstanding fees.
+To prevent this, take action as quickly as possible.

 If You Can't Afford the Fees

-If you're struggling to afford the towing and storage fees, explore the following options:
+If you are unable to afford the towing and storage fees, explore the following options:

-• Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans or allow you to pay the fees in installments.
-It's worth asking if this is an option.
+- Ask the impound lot if a payment plan is available: Some facilities offer payment plans to help alleviate the financial burden.

 After Retrieval

-• Document any damage with photos: Take clear photographs of any damage you find, including close-ups and wide shots.
+- Document any damage with photos: Take clear photographs of any damage as evidence.

-• Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager in writing about any damage you discover.
-This documentation is crucial if you need to file a claim for damages later.
+- Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of the damage in writing before leaving the premises.
+This creates a record of your claim and can be helpful if you need to pursue compensation for the damage.

 Frequently Asked Questions